indiqusdocs/yntraa/docs/Administration/BillingandFinancials/ViewinganddownloadingInvoices.md

 2. Click on  ![Download Button](img/downloadblack.png) (download icon) to download the required invoice.

 :::note
-Apiculus allows complete customisation of the invoice template according to brand, local and national compliance requirements.
+Yntraa allows complete customisation of the invoice template according to brand, local and national compliance requirements.
 For any invoice customisation request, a ticket may be raised to the Support support team.
 :::